ElCuboNegro/ruroni/README.rst

 Ruroni is just a boilerplate for my python projects made to my particular taste, however, you are free to copy it and use it.

+If you want to implement something within this scaffold, just follow the skeleton example.

 Description
 ===========